solana-labs/solana/book/src/cross-program-invocation.md

 ## Proposed Solution

-The goal of this design is to modify Solana's runtime such that an on-chain program can invoke an instruction from other program.
+The goal of this design is to modify Solana's runtime such that an on-chain program can invoke an instruction from another program.

 Given two on-chain programs `foo` and `bar`, each implementing instructions `foo` and `bar` respectively, we would like to implement bar as close as